svvoii/evs-charging-france-dashboard/README.md

 `source .venv/bin/activate` - to activate the virtual environment
 `python -m pip install pandas` - to install pandas
 `python -m pip install python-dotenv` - to install python-dotenv (for loading Google API key as an environment variable)
 `python -m pip install tqdm` - to install tqdm which is a progress bar library which is used in `exract_geocode.py`.
+Not necessary is the `location_data.csv` file is already in the `data` folder.
 `python -m pip install streamlit` - to install streamlit
 `python -m pip install streamlit-folium` - to install streamlit-folium which is a streamlit wrapper for folium to create interactive maps.